Curious about the Canada training credit limit? You’ve come to the right place.

 Unlike tuition credits, unused training credits cannot be transferred to your beneficiaries.
 But you may transfer or carry forward unused and qualified expenses and tuition fees to a common-law partner, dependent individual, or spouse for a credit of the tuition tax type.

-How to Claim the Canada Training Credit
+How Much Canada Training Credit Can You Get?

 Every year, you can claim the annual Canada training credit limit of $250 or 50% of your eligible tuition for the year.